d-murphy/A-Timeline/README.md

 ToDo:

-* conditional class based on page height  for scroll
+* work on emoji markers
-* add structure to src
+* add footer
+* remove month border
 * add file with types and export import where appropriate.

-* control css for timeline
 * add timeline edit / create form with timeline title, subtitle and emoji and event dates, text and emoji